 - The Victoria & Albert Museum showcases global international design, including jewelry, furniture, and even appliances.

-Once you’ve had your fill of culture, head to the South Kensington tube station.
+Once you’ve had your fill of culture, head back to South Kensington station.
 Take the Picadilly Line towards Cockfosters.
 Then, change for the northbound Bakerloo Line at Picadilly Circus Station.
 You’ll get off at Regent’s Park Station.

 After the long day, you’ll be ready to relax in Regent’s Park.
 This regal spot is lovely year round, but really shines in summer when Queen Mary’s rose garden is in full bloom.

 Day 4: Hampstead, St Pancras, Bloomsbury, & Covent Garden

 Before your four days in London are up, you should get a taste of village life.
 Hampstead is so charming, you’ll wonder if you’re still in the city.